-Child Life Programs
+Child Life Programs and Spaces

 The Child Life program at American Family Children’s Hospital is made up of trained professionals with backgrounds in child development.

 BINGO: This interactive BINGO game can be played live on the first floor or on the TV in patient rooms, allowing all children and families to participate, including patients on bedrest and isolation.
 Bucky Badger leads Bucky BINGO once a month, with opportunities to win prizes.
 Manda Panda leads Medical BINGO once a month and features opportunities to learn about medical equipment.

 Family Meals: Meals are donated by community groups, are free and offered on a variety of evenings at 5pm on the 1st Floor, by the stage area.
 All leftovers are boxed and placed in the refrigerator for families to eat at a more convenient time.

 Hospital School: American Family Children's Hospital offers Madison's only Board of Education-approved Hospital School to help patients - from kindergarten through high school - keep up with their school work.
 Learn more about Hospital School and School Re-entry

 Patient Family Liaison: Patient Family Liaisons help patients and families cope with the challenges of caring for their families when their child has been diagnosed with cancer or a blood disorder.
 Liaisons connect families to programs and resources within the American Family Children’s Hospital and in the community and provide resources to various programs including the Hero Bead Program, Flashes of Hope, Parent Family Advisory Council, The Rainbow's End and open forum educational nights.
 Liaisons can also help direct patients and families to information about scholarships, camp information, local support groups, fun activities in the community, and online resources.